ScottGuymer/scottguymer/content/post/azurechallenge-leeds.md

 ![](/uploads/2018/03/29/DumpsterFire2.jpg)

 It took us a while to get back up and running and we spent some time investigating the issues we had so they didn't happen again.
 We decided to switch come components out for Azure services so we could scale and tune them better.
-We ended up with an EventHub and CosmosDB instance.

 At this point we also decided that we probably needed a dev namespace for testing our improvements.